danielt1263/Rx-VIPER-ToDo/README.md

 > A side note about naming things.
 In order to foster communication in a team it's important to be consistent about what things should be called.
 Naming is hard, but once you pick a name, stick with it.
 In this writeup I am italicising these important terms.

 In our case, we are expecting two screens.
 We will call them the _List_ and _Add_ screens.
 In the process of drawing them out, we have identified another user story as well as steps for each.
-The new story acknoldeges the fact that creating a ToDo is a multistep process from the user's perspective and gives the user the ability to abort the create action.
+The new story acknowledges the fact that creating a ToDo is a multistep process from the user's perspective and gives the user the ability to abort the create action.

 ```
 (-) As a User, I can create a ToDo.